dleeftink/QuickSet/readme.md

 Defaults to `false`.

 ### `QuickSet class { ... }`
-Besides the configured options and methods, [`QuickSet`](#new-quickset-config) returns an object with two visible and one hidden backing array.
+Besides the configured options and methods, [`QuickSet`](#new-quickset-config) returns an object with two visible and one hidden backing array and some additional properties describing the internal state.
 While each array can be read without issue (for instance, to execute some logic when a specific integer reaches a certain top-k position or when its frequency exceeds a certain threshold), modifying them can lead to unwanted behaviour.
 - The hidden [`bits`](#setbits-uintarray) array acts as a backing array to track all integer frequencies in a set.
 - The visible arrays, [`rank`](#setrank-uintarray) and [`stat`](#setstat-uintarray) provide the top-k [`window`](#slot-0--16) of most frequent integers (rank) and values (stat) present in a set.
-Some additional properties describe the internal state of the set.

 ###### `set.bits: [UintArray]`
 This non-enumerable property contains the backing array (Typed) that stores all integers present in the set as well as their values.